Digital Video Articles, Tutorials, Guides & Q & A

 With the emergence of Full HD video cameras with the capability of capturing video in MP4 and AVCHD formats via memory cards, Firewire technology may seem a little outdated.

 Firewire, however, is useful when transferring video from a mini-DV camcorder or a Digital8 camcorder to your computer.
-In other words, digitize your MiniDV or 8mm tapes.
+In other words, when you digitize your MiniDV or 8mm tapes.

 Firewire History